-The School of Arts and Social Sciences is delighted to offer a number of International scholarships for this course.
+The School of Arts and Social Sciences is delighted to offer a number of UK scholarships for this course.
 The scholarships are worth £2,000 towards tuition fees awarded on the basis of academic merit and applicants' personal statements.
-Applications should be made on the Scholarship Application Form and should be submitted by Thursday 31st March 2017.
-Successful applicants will be notified in May 2017.
+Applications are now closed and successful applicants will be notified in May 2017.

 Professor Mireia Jofre-Bonet

 Professor Mireia Jofre-Bonet talks about MSc Economic Evaluation in Healthcare

 Companies and organisations are invited to meet our students and propose subjects for their dissertation to be done during a placement.
 Organisations and students liaise directly with the approval of the academic supervisor.